alexclark-nz/modalz/README.md

 By adding a data-timer attribute (value in milliseconds), you can have the modal automatically pop up after the specified time.
 A cookie is set when doing this, so the user doesn't get annoyed with the modal popping up on every visit.
 You can set a custom expiry on the cookie by passing in "data-expires" with the value in days.
 This defaults to one day.

+### Next Modal Triggers

+You can add a 'data-next-modal' attribute to any modal, which will trigger the activation of another one on close.